grafana/plugin-actions/bundle-size/README.md

 - `token`: A github token with write access to pull requests and content (defaults to `github.token`).
 - `node-version`: The version of node to use (defaults to `20`).
-- `threshold`: The minimum total percentage difference required to post comments in PRs (defaults to `5`).
+- `threshold`: The minimum entrypoints total percentage difference required to post comments in PRs (defaults to `5`).

 ## Troubleshooting